speedscale/docs/docs/configuration/transform-traffic/extractors/http/http_url.md

-# http\_url
+# http_url

 ### Purpose

-http\_url extracts the HTTP URL from the request portion of the RRPair.
+http_url extracts the HTTP URL from the request portion of the RRPair.
+If an index is specified then the path will be split into an array and the zero-indexed  path segment will be returned.
+If no index is specified than then entire path is returned.

 ### Usage

 ```
 "type": "http_url"
+"config": {
+    "index": "<number>"
+}
 ```

-This extractor has no user configuration.

 ### Example